holt/syringe/README.md

 ### "Does injection work with constructor functions?"

-Indeed it does, and we'll demonstrate it with another simple example.
+Indeed it does, and we can demonstrate this with another simple example.
 Create a data object:

 ```javascript
 var syr = Syringe.create({